Confidence intervals for the Poisson distribution: Introduction

 On the other hand, as an objective procedure depending on a known (parametrically) sampling distribution, this can also be proposed as a description of the measurement.
 The interpretation as a descriptive statistic is, however, unclear.
 It is possible to investigate the frequency properties, in order to see whether the context of a frequency interpretation makes sense.
 We shall later discuss two popular reference priors for the Poisson distribution.

 We may also consider ``fiducial statistics'' as a possible source of descriptive statistics.
 Fiducial statistics were invented to provide a framework for inference without the problem of the subjective prior of the Bayesian methodology~\cite{Fisher1930}.
 The interpretation, and even the generality, of a ``fiducial interval'' is not clear; further discussion may be found, for example, in~\cite{Pedersen1978}, \cite{Wang2000}, and \cite{Kendall1973}.
-Given certain conditions, a fiducial interval, $(\ell,u)$, corresponding to a given sampling $n$, is computed according to
+Given certain conditions, a fiducial interval, $[\ell,u]$, corresponding to a given sampling $n$ of random variable $N$, is computed according to

 Here, $1-\alpha$ is the ``fiducial probability'', and we have equalized the probability in the two tails.
-We have also expressed this in notation in the context of our discussion of the Poisson distribution.
+We have here expressed this in notation in the context of our discussion of the Poisson distribution.

 We mention fiducial intervals here because an important interval we discuss below can be derived as a fiducial interval and is often referred to as such.